|1st Beatitude||4th Beatitude||7th Beatitude|

 Sr. Dorothy loved nature.
 Take time this week to marvel at the beauty of nature.

-Thank you for joining us as we remembered Sr. Dorothy Stang who was murdered six years ago on February 12 in Brazil.
+Thank you for joining us as we remember Sr. Dorothy Stang, who was murdered February 12, 2005 in Brazil.

-We hope these past nine days of reflection on the Beatitudes has provided both heart-affirming words and ideas for ways that we can bring more peace and justice in the world.
+We hope these nine days of reflection on the Beatitudes provides both heart-affirming words and ideas for ways that we can bring more peace and justice in the world.